EST. 2017

 We use science-backed, force-free training that’s built on trust, choice, and reinforcement.
 No fear, no pain—just proven methods that strengthen your bond and help your dog succeed in real-life situations.

 Training is always customized, but I recommend weekly or bi-weekly sessions for the best progress.
-Monthly sessions are typically reserved for graduates who’ve met their original goals but want occasional maintenance or extra support.
+Monthly subscriptions are typically reserved for graduates who’ve met their original goals but want occasional maintenance or extra support.
 We offer both in-person and virtual sessions, and can coordinate with family members, doctors, or other professionals to ensure your dog’s training fits your lifestyle and goals.

 Got Questions?
 We’ve Got Answers